 - Success Seminars and Workshops

 Emerging Scholars (ES) are students who have been admitted to the College with a high school cumulative grade point average of 2.0-2.39.
 Students remain Emerging Scholars for their entire Freshwoman year (2 semesters).
-Emerging Scholars are restricted to a maximum of 15 credit hours per semester while they are on Emerging Scholar status and have the opportunity to be paired with an on-campus mentor.
-These are faculty/staff volunteers who are committed to providing additional support and guidance for the student.
-Emerging Scholars meet twice each month with the Academic Advising Coordinator.
-This monthly meeting is designed to check in with students, provide additional information and to discuss any difficulties.
+Emerging Scholars are restricted to a maximum of 15 credit hours per semester while they are on Emerging Scholar status and provided with various academic support programing to promote their success.
+These students are required to meet once each month with the Academic Advising Coordinator and attend success seminars, tutoring, and supplemental instruction sessions if needed.
+The monthly meeting is designed to check in with students, provide guided support throughout their semester and resolve any difficulties.
+The success seminars offered consist of several skill building concepts such as, test-taking strategies, goal setting, time management, college etiquette, stress management and additional topics as requested.
+There are a series of monthly Success Seminars and Workshops in which Emerging Scholars are strongly encouraged to attend.

-All Freshwomen are assigned a mentor during their first academic year at Bennett College.
-The goal of the Mentoring Program is to help retain the incoming Freshwomen class through guided mentorship, skill building, and goal setting.
-The mentors will serve in a variety of capacities to the students, such as, providing accurate information about navigating through college, college success tips, building personal connections to the College and surrounding community.
-The mentors and mentees will complete training and be provided with group activities monthly to build their relationship.
+The goal of the Mentoring Program is to help retain the incoming Freshwomen class through guided mentorship, learning community activities, skill building, and goal setting.
+The peer mentors will serve in a variety of capacities to the first year students.
+They will provide accurate information on how to navigate through college, college success tips, and how to build personal connections to the College and surrounding community.
+The mentors and mentees will complete training and participate in monthly group activities that will help build their relationship.

 Supplemental Instruction Leaders (SI) assist students with improving their academic experiences in designated gateway courses.
-This academic support model is a peer assisted study session to improve student retention and success in historically difficult courses.
-The Supplemental Instruction Leaders attended the class during the designated times and hold sessions after the class to assist students with understanding concepts.
+This academic support model is a peer-assisted study session to improve student retention and success in historically challenging courses.
+The Supplemental Instruction Leaders attend the class during the designated times and hold sessions after the class to assist students with understanding concepts.

 Dr. Althea S. Truesdale